Ankitraghav000/Docker/README.md

 In Docker, port mapping is the process of making a specific port of a container accessible from the host machine or network.
 This allows services running inside the container to be accessed externally.
 #### Create container with port no

-Paste this command in terminal to create container with changed port no
+Paste this command in terminal to create container with changed port no.
 ```
 docker container run -it -p 3600:80 ubuntu /bin/bash
 ```
 #### Install apache

-Paste this command in terminal to install apache
+Paste this command in terminal to install apache.
 ```
 apt-get install apache2
 ```
-Now come inside the folder
+Now come inside the folder:
 ```
 cd /var/www/html/
 ```
-add welcome to keen&able
+Add welcome to keen&able.
 ```
 echo "welcome to keen&able" >index.html
 ```